The Sigma_1-definable universal finite sequence: The Sigma 1 -definable universal finite sequence for end-extensions

 We claim that the ordinals $\lambda_n$ in the relevant models are nonstandard.
 Suppose that $M$ is a countable model of $\ZF$ that end-extends a submodel $W$ of $\ZFbar$ of height at least $(\omega_1^L)^M$, and let $n$ be the last successful stage in $M$.
-Since the definition is $\Sigma_1$, it is absolute between $M$ and $W$, and so $W$ thinks that $\ZFbar$ holds, plus object $a_n$ is placed onto the sequence at stage $n$, the last successful stage.
+Since the definition is $\Sigma_1$, it is absolute between $M$ and $W$, and so $W$ satisfies $\ZFbar$ plus the assertion that the object $a_n$ is placed onto the sequence at stage $n$, the last successful stage.
 So the statement asserting at stage $n$ that $m_n$ has no covering end-extension and so on is actually false, since $W$ itself is such an extension.
 So the tree representing the statement, which is determined the same in $M$ as for us in the set-theoretic background because $M$ is an $\omega$-model, is not actually well-founded.
 But $M$ thought it was well-founded with rank $\lambda_n$, and so $\lambda_n$ must be nonstandard.